molecular-mar/molecular-mar.github.io/_pages/about.md

 * During my Bachelor I worked at the supercomputing facilities of UAM-I, primarily working in building applications for its execution in the supercomputer.
 Before this I started using Linux/GNU as my main OS, and during the two years I worked with the supercomputer my knowledge in using Linux increased a lot.
 Today I use Fedora as my main OS, and I'm the unofficial technical resposible for the servers of our research group.

 * I started programming at High School, using at that time basic *C/C++*.
-I didn't learned much more about programming during my Bachelor, untilI started to work with Jorge Garza.
+I didn't learned much more about programming during my Bachelor, until I started to work with Professor Jorge Garza.
 Then the real path of self taughting me better and modern programming skills started.
 Currently I use *C++* for my main project, some *Python* when I think it's better, and *Bash scripting* in my regular workflows.

 * I'm really into baking.
 Many of my Sundays are spended in preparing bread and cookies.
 One of my dreams is to start a café and bakery stablishment.